swapnilmarathe007/Python_Script/README.md

 # Python_Script
-Scripts that can make your task easy
+Scripts that can make your task easy.